jhalliday/mashona/README.md

 'pmem aware' applications.
 Software changes that allow for detection and optimized use of pmem hardware for storage when available, whilst remaining able to run on legacy storage.
 This is the current sweet spot, requiring only modest code changes to gain further substantial performance benefits.
 This is the use case that the AppendOnlyLog and MappedFileChannel target.
-By removing the kernel msync/fsync call from the critical path, greater performance is achieved for the write path.
+By using DAX to remove the kernel msync/fsync call from the critical path, greater performance is achieved for the write path.

 'pmem native' applications.
 With more extensive work, applications can place advanced data structures directly on pmem, gaining even greater performance benefits, particularly to recovery time after startup.
 This is an active research area.
 Java's [Project Panama](https://openjdk.java.net/projects/panama/) is relevant here, as is more experimental Oracle labs work to make Java Objects natively persistent.
 Third party efforts in this direction include e.g. [Espresso](https://arxiv.org/abs/1710.09968) and [AutoPersist](https://dl.acm.org/citation.cfm?id=3314221.3314608).

-The PCJ library aims at this space, providing a high level persistent collections library.
+The [PCJ](https://github.com/pmem/pcj) library also aims at this space, providing a high level persistent collections library.
-It's layered on a lower level model of persistent heap allocations, provided by libpmemobj via JNI.
+It's layered on a lower level model of persistent heap allocations, provided by [PMDK's](https://github.com/pmem/pmdk) libpmemobj via JNI.
 The primitives for memory management and transactions currently provided by libpmemobj would need to be recreated in pure Java, at which point the JNI layer of PCJ/LLPL could be replaced whilst the Java layer above remained, providing a clean migration path.